U.S. Route 202 in Pennsylvania: Chester County

 US 202 reaches an interchange with PA 29 in a commercial area to the south of the Great Valley Corporate Center and the Penn State Great Valley university campus.
 Following this, the freeway continues east-northeast near commercial development before crossing into Tredyffrin Township and running through wooded areas with nearby residential neighborhoods, with the Chester Valley Trail parallel to the south.
 Farther east, the route comes to a northbound exit and southbound entrance at Swedesford Road that provides access to PA 252.
 US 202 turns northeast and runs near business parks, curving east to reach a partial cloverleaf interchange at Chesterbrook Boulevard south of the community of Chesterbrook.
 A short distance later, the freeway has a southbound exit to southbound PA 252 and northbound entrance from northbound PA 252.
 The route heads east, with PA 252 closely parallel to the south, between residential areas to the north and business areas to the south.
 US 202 comes to an interchange serving PA 252 and North Valley Forge Road, with PA 252 heading north away from US 202.
 The freeway is paralleled with Swedesford Road as a frontage road on each side and the Chester Valley Trail to the south, with a northbound exit providing access to West Valley Road.
 Following this, the frontage roads end and the route runs east-northeast past office parks with the trail to the south.
-The freeway comes to a northbound exit providing access to eastbound I-76 (Schuylkill Expressway) and Devon Park Drive and a southbound entrance from Swedesford Road.
+The freeway comes to a northbound exit providing access to eastbound I-76 and Devon Park Drive and a southbound entrance from Swedesford Road.
 A short distance later, US 202 reaches a trumpet interchange with the eastern terminus of the US 422 freeway.
 This interchange also has access from southbound US 202 to Swedesford Road via the ramp to US 422 westbound as well as from Devon Park Drive to northbound US 202 via the ramp from US 422 eastbound.